This webpage is being regularly updated. On this page you will find information about:

 GPs will invite their patients to get vaccinated at their local GP-led vaccination service (see above).
 You may be contacted by telephone, by letter, or by SMS/text message.

-Appointments at vaccination centres are made through the national booking service.
+Appointments at The Brighton Centre and also the Brighton racecourse can be made through the national booking service.

 For the second vaccination you will receive a text and/or an email within 12 weeks of having your first jab.
 This will confirm the date and time of your next appointment.
 You may receive this confirmation at time of leaving, but usually this will be later on.